 Research Output per year

-The source of inspiration for Louisa Taylor's work stems from museum collections of 18th Century dining vessels.
+Louisa Taylor's research interests focus on museum collections of 18th Century dining vessels.
 Louisa is intrigued by high society dining rituals of the period and the performance of multi-course dining events.
 Her particular research interest lies with obsolete function and Louisa explores methods to redesign objects to create contemporary tableware for modern living.
 Louisa strives for a playfulness within her work and ultimately encourage user interaction and provoke conversation.
 Another area of interest is colour research for porcelain stoneware oxidised temperatures (1280°C).
 The subtle colour palette of Louisa’s work is directly influenced by hand painted decoration on historical tureens.
 Louisa deconstructs each individual colour and matches it with glaze.
 Her aim is to use the content of the decoration to inform the overall composition of the piece and combine this with honed forms.

 Public collections of Louisa Taylor’s work include: Touchstones Museum, Rochdale; CoCA Museum, York; and Bristol Art Gallery and Museum.

 Through my teaching I reflect and respond effectively to feedback to improve the student’s learning experience.
 I constantly refresh the content of our course modules to keep them to date and relevant to enable our students to feel confident and prepared for professional life beyond graduation.

 Within my ceramics role, I have a playful and inclusive approach to my teaching.
 I like to encourage learning through process and enable students to feel confident in the development of their skills.

 In 2019, I recieved an Excellence in Facilitating and Empowering Learning Award from the University of Brighton.